 Shri Debasish Panda ceased to be Government Nominee Director w.e.f.
 January 252020 and Shri Amit Agrawal was appointed in his place.

 Shri P. S. Jayakumar ceased to be Managing Director and CEO w.e.f.
 October 13 2019on completion of his tenure.

 Bank is following Government of India guidelines dated August 30 2018 for PSBGovernance Reforms - Enhancing governance through improved effectiveness of non-officialdirectors.

 The Auditors' Compliance Certificate regarding the compliance of the conditions ofCorporate Governance for the year 2019-20 is annexed with this report pursuant toPart E of Schedule V of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015.

 Business Responsibility Report as required by SEBI has been hosted on the website ofthe Bank (www.bankofbaroda. co.in).
 Any member interested in obtaining a physical copy ofthe same may write to the Company Secretary of the Bank.

 Directors' Responsibility Statement

-e) The directors had ensured that internal financial controls followedby the Bank are in accordance with guidelines issued by RBI in this regard and that suchinternal financial controls are adequate and were operating effectively.
+e) The directors had ensured that internal financial controls followed by the Bank areadequate and were operating effectively.

 For and on behalf of the Board of Directors